nodeSolidServer/node-solid-server/.github/ISSUE_TEMPLATE/nss-5-0-0-regressions.md

 ---

-## Please describe what you did in reproducible steps?
+## Please describe what you did in reproducible steps

 ## How did it work with 4.x series servers?

-## What happened when you tried the same with 5.0.0?
+## What happened when you tried the same with the 5.x series server?

 ## Any material that will help, logs, error messages, etc.